fernandopalafox/fernandopalafox.github.io/content/ambition.md

 > God, grant me the serenity to accept the things I cannot change, courage to change the things I can, and wisdom to know the difference.

 My previous thoughts pertain mostly to the acquisition of that elusive "wisdom to know the difference."
-Combining ambition and *amor fati* does not mean a searching for the ultimate wisdom that can differentiate between what can and cannot be changed with perfection -- I don't think that even exists.[^4]
+Combining ambition and *amor fati* does not mean a searching for the ultimate wisdom that can perfectly discern between what can and cannot be changed -- I don't think it even exists.[^4]
-Instead, one should leverage the rocking motion between the driving discomfort of ambition and the clarity of serenity to learn the best error-correction heuristics, and improve indefinitely.
+Instead, I believe we should leverage the rocking motion induced by the contrast between the driving discomfort of ambition and the clarity of serenity to learn the best error-correction heuristics and improve indefinitely.

-I'll end this note with my current ambitions (as of 2023/11/24):
+I'll end this note with my current ambitions (as of November 2023):
 1. Figure out how to build [creative robots](https://twitter.com/p_lafox/status/1714798989965451596) that make everyday people's lives better.
 2. To do so, leverage my background in aerospace engineering and become an expert in control, game theory, and machine learning.
 Instead of aiming to be better than 99% of people at any single topic, I aim to be better than 90% at all three.
 3. Along the way learn a bit about what makes humans special and why we are so unique.